anupumpant/anupumpant.github.io/_posts/2020-05-03-making-github-page.md

 </html>
 ```

-It should look like this now:
+It looked like this:
 <img src="/assets/images/createfile.PNG" align="center" alt="Create repository button" height="400" />

 ### Step 5
-Click the commit new file button at the bottom of the page.
+I clicked 'Commit new file' button at the bottom of the page.
 Done!
-You can now go to the website called **123.github.io** (replace 123 with your username, again), and see your basic html.
+My basic website at 'anupumpant.github.io' was ready (replace 'anupumpant' with your username, again).

-Spicing it up is super easy too.
-I will share that in the next post.
+Sure I Spiced it up later using the [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) theme and it started looking like it is now.
+Their [quick start guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) was easy to follow and took me only a few minutes to set this website up.
+I would encourage you to go ahead and try your hand at it.